Origin and History

 In March 1758, the ship was part of an important squadron (5 ships of the line and 6 or 7 frigates) being fitted out at Rochefort to escort, from the nearby Isle d'Aix, a fleet of 40 transports with 3,000 troops for America.
-On April 4, the squadron was attacked by a British squadron under the command of sir Edward Hawke.
+On April 4, the squadron was attacked by a British squadron under the command of Sir Edward Hawke.
 The French warships escaped but several merchantmen ran ashore.
-On May 2, the French fleet finally set sail from Rochefort for Louisbourg under the command of comte du Chaffault de Besné.
+On May 2, the French fleet finally set sail from Rochefort for Louisbourg under the command of Comte du Chaffault de Besné.
 The Belliqueux, armed en flûte transported part of a battalion of Cambis Infanterie.
-On June 10, the fleet landed the troops at Baie Sainte-Anne 80 km northwest of Louisbourg and then followed du Chaffault to Québec before the arrival of the British expedition who captured Louisbourg at the end of July.
+On June 10, the fleet landed the troops at Baie Sainte-Anne 80 km northwest of Louisbourg and then followed du Chaffault to Québec before the arrival of the British expedition which captured Louisbourg at the end of July.
 Du Chaffault's squadron arrived at Québec on June 29.
 In mid-September, du Chaffault sailed from Québec for France with his squadron.
 On October 27, he met Boscawen's squadron returning to Great Britain but after a brief cannonade, the two fleets separated.
 The ship was then disabled by a storm.
-On November 2, she was sighted off Bristol in the Irish sea by the Antelope (54) of captain Thomas Saumarez.
+On November 2, she was sighted off Bristol in the Irish Sea by the Antelope (54) of Captain Thomas Saumarez.
 Being armed en flûte and disabled, the Belliqueux surrendered without firing a shot.
 Saumarez was appointed captain of this prize.

 In 1761, the ship served in the Mediterranean.

 |Length||150 ft French feet (48.72 m)|